The Wiedemann-Franz law in doped Mott insulators without quasiparticles: Supplementary Materials

-As mentioned in the main text, we can understand $\mathbf{J}_P$ as the flow of double occupancies, by looking at its operator form compared to the charge current $\mathbf{J}$.
-As a summation over real space, each term in $\mathbf{J}_{P}$ is similar to that in $\mathbf{J}$, involving electrons with spin $\sigma$ flowing between sites.
-In $\mathbf{J}_{P}$ this includes a prefactor of density operators with opposite spin; and $\mathbf{J}_{P}$ selects charge flow involving a process where an electron flows from/to a site already occupied by an electron of opposite spin.
-In other words, nonzero contributions to $\mathbf{J}_{P}$ rely on breaking and reforming double occupancies.
+The two-particle (four-fermion) contribution to $\mathbf{J}_P$ selects charge flow involving a process where an electron flows from/to a site already occupied by an electron of opposite spin.
+In other words, nonzero contributions to the two-particle contribution to $\mathbf{J}_{P}$ rely on breaking and reforming double occupancies, leading to $L_P$ decreasing with increasing doping as double occupancies are reduced.